Patreon/platform-documentation/source/includes/_oauth.md

 	&client_secret=<your client secret>
 	&redirect_uri=<redirect_uri>
 ```
-Your server should handle GET requests in [Step 3](#step-3-handling-oauth-redirect) by performing the following request on the server, not as a redirect
+Your server should handle GET requests in [Step 3](#step-3-handling-oauth-redirect) by performing the following request on the server (not as a redirect):